chenmiaomiao/leonardsusskind/generated_course_notes/core/statistical_mechanics/2013_spring_theoretical_minimum/chapters/lecture_07/math_bank.md

 ## Uncertain Mathematics
 - The board line above the visible energy formula is only partially readable; typeset \( \log Z = \text{const} - \log \beta \) as a cautious reconstruction, not a literal full transcription from the screenshot alone.
-- The speed-of-sound discussion in lecture is approximate and somewhat tentative.
-Do not present the lecture as having cleanly derived the full thermodynamic sound-speed formula with all conditions stated.
+- The speed-of-sound discussion is approximate and somewhat tentative.
+Preserve the fixed-temperature board estimate, then distinguish it from the standard adiabatic derivative used for ordinary sound.
-- The factor-of-\(\sqrt{3}\) mismatch between the naive molecular-speed estimate and the formal sound-speed formula is left as a live issue in the lecture; keep it as a comparison, not a fully settled derivation.
+- The factor-of-\(\sqrt{3}\) mismatch between the naive molecular-speed estimate and the fixed-temperature formula is left as a live issue in the source.
+Keep that comparison while explaining the separate adiabatic factor \(\gamma\).
 - The lecture briefly says each kinetic/potential contribution is “one half beta”; the intended mathematics is \(1/(2\beta)=T/2\).
 - The entropy sign is verbally unstable around the blob discussion.
 The mathematically usable form for the notes is \(S \propto \log V_{\mathrm{blob}}\), not minus that quantity.
 - The garbled transcript around \(01{:}30{:}20\)–\(01{:}31{:}00\) should not be reconstructed in detail beyond the clear nearby claims: nearby trajectories separate, filamentation develops, and coarse-graining fills the accessible region.